-No matter how old we get or how experienced we are, it can always be nerve-wracking to see a doctor about a possible health or medical issue, even something as common as the diagnosis of disc problems.
-Degenerative disc disease is one of the most common back or spinal issues there is, and despite it’s scary sounding name, it’s actually a part of the normal aging process for many people.
+No matter how old we get or how experienced we are, it can always be nerve-wracking to see a doctor about possible health or medical issue, even something as common as the diagnosis of disc problems.
+Degenerative disc disease is one of the most common back or spinal issues there is, and despite its a scary sounding name, it’s actually a part of the normal aging process for many people.
 It’s often caused by the normal wear and tear associated with living.

 To help set your mind at ease, here’s what you can expect from a doctor’s appointment to diagnose degenerative disc disease or other spinal disc issues.